Vilin97/VasBlog/posts/post4.md

 +++

 # Tutorial on using spatial SSAs in DiffEqJump
-This blog will show how to use the functionality I added to `DiffEqJump` over the summer.
+This blog will show how to use the functionality I added to [`DiffEqJump`](https://github.com/SciML/DiffEqJump.jl) over the summer.
 See [the documentation](https://diffeq.sciml.ai/latest/types/jump_types/) for a tutorial on getting started with `DiffEqJump`.

+## Installing `DiffEqJump`
+To use `DiffEqJump` you will need to have [julia](https://julialang.org/downloads/) installed.
+Once in REPL, do `] add DiffEqJump`.
+After the installation finishes, you will be able to use all the functionality described below.

 ## Reversible binding model on a grid
 A 5 by 5 Cartesian grid: